kjkellyphys/PETITE/README.md

     - `stability`: whether the particle is stable or not (PETITE can perform isotropic 2-body decays of unstable particles such as pi0s)

 These attributes can be used for analyzing the shower, see `./examples/tutorial.ipynb` for examples.

+*This concludes the minimum information needed to run PETITE.
+The following sections are intended for advanced users.*

 # Advanced usage
 The following is intended for advanced users who wish to generate their own VEGAS integrators for a given material and/or dark sector model, to understand better the VEGAS sampling procedure, or to understand the file structure of the integrators.